Dr Felix Gradinger

 I take joy in developing myself by developing others and volunteer to mentor my peers informally wherever I can.

-For example, at Exeter University this included contributing to monthly Qualitative Research Advice Clinics for staff and students, and the successful bidding for Researcher-led Initiative Awards 2014 teaching two workshops on qualitative interviewing and thematic analysis to service users and students.
+For example, at Exeter University this included contributing to monthly Qualitative Research Advice Clinics for staff and students, teaching on the 'making sense of evidence' module to medical students, and the successful bidding for Researcher-led Initiative Awards 2014 teaching two workshops on qualitative interviewing and thematic analysis to service users and students.

-During my PhD and as a graduate teaching assistant I also delivered practice-based method seminars at both under- and post-graduate levels at the University of Lucerne, Switzerland.
+During my PhD and as a graduate teaching assistant I also delivered practice-based method seminars at both under- and post-graduate levels (Medical Sociology) at the University of Lucerne, Switzerland.

-Currently, I am supervising Master Students at the Centre for Mindfulness Research and Practice (CMRP) at Bangor University: https://www.bangor.ac.uk/mindfulness/postgraduate-courses/
+I have supervised 4 Master Students at the Centre for Mindfulness Research and Practice (CMRP) at Bangor University: https://www.bangor.ac.uk/mindfulness/postgraduate-courses/

-An efficient and versatile international health services researcher and educator: ►with a multidisciplinary background in the Humanities, Medical Sociology, Clinical Psychology and ► experience in clinical (sleep disorders, mental health) and non-clinical research (public health, systematic reviews, implementation science, public involvement) ► whose research is inspired by a bio-psycho-social model of health, and ► who has applied mainly qualitative but also mixed-/quantitative methods ► with a passion to make public involvement matter in my own and others’ research and teaching.
+An efficient and versatile international health and social care services action researcher and educator: ►with a multidisciplinary background in the Humanities, Medical Sociology, Clinical Psychology and ► experience in clinical (sleep disorders, mental health) and non-clinical research (public health, systematic reviews, implementation science, public involvement) ► whose research is inspired by a bio-psycho-social model of health, and ► who has applied mainly qualitative but also mixed-/quantitative methods ► with a passion to make public involvement matter in research and service development.

 Jan 2016-Mar 2016